Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Correspondence between FQT and standard quantum theory

 Their meaning is that $|\tilde c_i|^2(\tilde e_i,\tilde e_i)/(\tilde x,\tilde x)$ represents the probability to find $\tilde x$ in the state $\tilde e_i$.
 In particular, when $\tilde x$ and the basis elements are normalized to one, the probability equals $|\tilde c_i|^2$.

-Let us note that the Hilbert space contains a big redundancy of elements, and we do not need to know all of them.
-Indeed, with any desired accuracy we can approximate each $\tilde x\in H$ by a finite linear combination
+As noted in Sec. \ref{finitemath}, Hilbert spaces in standard quantum theory contain a big redundancy of elements, and we do not need to know all of them.
+The reason is that, as explained in Sec. \ref{finitemath}, with any desired accuracy each $\tilde x\in H$ can be approximated by a finite linear combination

-where $(\tilde c_1,\tilde c_2,...\tilde c_n)$ are rational complex numbers.
-This is a consequence of the well known fact that the set of elements given by Eq. (\ref{G4}) is dense in $H$.
-In turn, this set is redundant too.
-Indeed, we can use the fact that Hilbert spaces in quantum theory are projective: $\psi$ and $c\psi$ represent the same physical state.
-Then we can multiply both parts of Eq. (\ref{G4}) by a common denominator of the numbers $(\tilde c_1,\tilde c_2,...\tilde c_n)$.
-As a result, we can always assume that in Eq. (\ref{G4}) $\tilde c_j=\tilde a_j +i\tilde b_j$ where $\tilde a_j$ and $\tilde b_j$ are integers.